 Shannon believed that if Just Between Friends consignment sales events were a hit in Tulsa, then the concept could work anywhere.
 The company opened their doors to franchising in 2003.

-Now the company hosts hundreds of events per year around the country and has franchises in 30 states, as well as one franchise in Canada.
-Last year, the company system-wide sales totaled $29.1 million, which is a tremendous leap from that $2,000 event in Shannon’s living room.
+Now the company hosts hundreds of events per year around the country and has franchises in 30 states.
+Last year, the company system-wide sales totaled $28.9 million, which is a tremendous leap from that $2,000 event in Shannon’s living room.